-- Visit this new blog post to learn more about my friend Meagan Macvie‘s brilliant debut novel.
+- Visit this blog post to learn more about my friend Meagan Macvie‘s brilliant debut novel.

-- The summer conference season has come and gone.
+- The 2017 summer conference season is over.
 For me, that included Pacific Northwest Writers Association (PNWA) Conference in Seattle and the Historical Novel Society Conference in Portland.
-Now, I am querying agents!

 - Of Ships and Sealing Wax was a finalist in the 2017 PNWA Literary Contest, in the historical category.